sovrin-foundation/connector-app/PULL_REQUEST_TEMPLATE.md

 ### High level description of changes done

 - Added a store to save user response for push notification and then use it while onboarding user.
-We can't start onboarding process untill we get push notification token from user
+We can't start onboarding process until we get push notification token from user

 ## Tests written for Bug/Feature/Refactoring